South African law of sale: Latent defects

 In Holmdene Brickworks (Pty) Ltd v Roberts Construction Co Ltd Corbett JA defined a latent defect as follows:

 Broadly speaking in this context a latent defect may be described as an abnormal quality or attribute which destroys or substantially impairs the utility or effectiveness of the res vendita for the purpose for which it was sold or for which it is commonly used [....]
 Such a defect is latent when it is one which is not visible or discoverable upon an inspection of the res vendita."

 In other words, a latent defect would not be apparent to an ordinary person, even if an expert might have discovered it.
 Where the seller makes the thing sold available, and it is discovered that the thing has a latent defect, the seller is liable to the buyer in four circumstances.
-It is important to note that the first three categories allow an aggrieved party a contractual remedy: that is, an actio empti, which includes a claim for consequential loss or id quod interesse.
+The first three categories allow an aggrieved party a contractual remedy: that is, an actio empti, which includes a claim for consequential loss or id quod interesse.
 The fourth category provides for aedilitian relief.